Post by Joanna on Jul 31, 2016 3:33:27 GMT -5

 Lengthening shadows are an indication the days are slowly growing shorter as the Wheel of the Year turns.
 Twilight is now rife with legends of darker ones who stalk the long nights.
 The faeries of English and Scottish folklore have been classified in a variety of ways.
 Two of the most prominent categories, derived from Scottish folklore, are the Seelie Court and Unseelie Court.

 The Unseelie Court.
-The Seelie court – “The Shining Throne,” “The Golden Ones” and “The Summer Court” – are giving way to The Unseelie Court (above), which is made of darkly-inclined fairies.
+The Seelie court – “The Shining Throne,” “The Golden Ones” and “The Summer Court” – are giving way to The Unseelie Court (above), which is made up of darkly-inclined fairies.
 They appear at night and are said to assault travelers, often carrying them through the air, beating them and forcing them to commit unsavory acts.
 The time of the Seelies has ended, their reign begins with the Imbolc light and ends at Midsummer, the shortest night of the year.
 But the Unseelie thrive in darkness and grow more powerful until Samhain, their finest hour.
 It starts now, with the first Harvest, as darkness quickens upon the air around us.

 These darker beings are faeries that go bump in the night.
 Members of the Unseelie Court generally dislike humans and when they play their tricks, they would rather harm than help.
 Passion conquers love.
 Dark rules over light.
 The Unseelie way is passionate and pragmatic.
 They stand for the principles of constant change and impulsive action and have a reputation for fostering war and madness.
 They despise the weak and value freedom and wild abandon and scoff at chivalry.
 The Unseelie consider themselves radical visionaries, bringing about vital change and transformation.